mberto79/XCALibre.jl/docs/src/user_guide/5_postprocessing.md

 boundary_average
 ```

-To calculate pressure and viscous forces.
-The following functions are available:
+To calculate pressure and viscous forces, the following functions are available:

 ```@docs; canonical=false
 pressure_force